 LX Factory might win the prize for one of the coolest settings in Lisbon.
 Housed in an old manufacturing complex under the Ponte de 25 Abril Bridge, it’s the perfect example of urban regeneration done well.

-LX Factory treads that fine line between hipster and try-hard, regeneration and historical obliteration through an appealing mix of industrial buildings and cutting-edge design.
+The development treads that fine line between hipster and try-hard, regeneration and historical obliteration through an appealing mix of industrial buildings and cutting-edge design.

 Looking for more Lisbon and Portugal travel inspiration?
 Don’t miss these handy guides.